airbnb/swift/README.md

     case .enumCaseWithMultipleAssociatedValues(let string, let int):

     // The `let` keyword is quite far from the variable identifiers,
-    // so its less obvious that they represent new variable bindings case let .enumCaseWithSingleAssociatedValue(string):
+    // so it is less obvious that they represent new variable bindings case let .enumCaseWithSingleAssociatedValue(string):
     case let .enumCaseWithMultipleAssociatedValues(string, int):